emanueleDiVizio/mc-recruitment-test/FOLLOW-UP-QUESTIONS.md

 All in all, a senior engineer will have no problem completing this quickly, while a less experienced developer will struggle with some concepts (sagas, hooks, testing, architecture) and would likely need more time to piece all together.

-On a side note, I'd be wary of separating components bewteen "dumb components" and "smart screens" as of these days is very easy to make small functional components redux-aware through hooks, as I've demonstrated in this project.
+On a side note, I'd be wary of separating components between "dumb components" and "smart screens" as of these days is very easy to make small functional components redux-aware through hooks, as I've demonstrated in this project.
 Also, I've decide to place test specs next to the file being tested, instead of keeping them all in the `__tests__` folder.
 Just a personal preference, yet I find it keeps thing easier to reference.